How to get your child to respect others. 6 parenting tips.

 6. Games always spice up things.

 Create new rules like 'Whoever can hold the door open for others gets a small prize!'
-Or friendly challenges focused on perpetuating kindness like 'Whoever gives the best compliments is the king of words today.'
-Just don't turn it into too much of a competition if you have multiple children in the house, or this plan could backfire!
+Or friendly challenges focused on perpetuating kindness, such as 'Whoever gives the best compliments is the king of words today.'
+Don't turn it into too much competition if you have multiple children in the house, or this plan could backfire!

-For the most part, a little respect goes farther than most people think.
-It could mean differences to a lot of things in our world today and tomorrow.
+A little respect goes further than most people think.
+It could mean differences in many things in our world today and tomorrow.
 Teaching our children to respect others is paramount to improving human relations.
-That means happier people overall, with less stress, less conflict and fuller lives.
-Learning to respect others is future changing, so it's not something you should skip out on teaching your kids whenever possible.
+That means happier people overall, with less stress, conflict, and fuller lives.
+Learning to respect others is future-changing, so it's not something you should skip out on teaching your kids whenever possible.